omprabhu31/gamedev/gamedev/courses.md

 hide: true
 ---

 I am currently taking a set of 5 courses in Game Design & Development.
-I've been maintaining some handy documentation over the course of the courses (sorry, I couldn't resist), which is mainly to provide myself with a better understanding of the coursework.
+I've been maintaining some handy notes over the course of the courses (sorry, I couldn't resist), which is mainly to provide myself with a better understanding of the coursework.
 As I progress in each course, I will make sure to upload and update it from time to time.

 Finally, you can also check some of my projects [here](/gamedev/projects) along with all the Unity3D project files.